shenxiangzhuang/beer/docs/fifty/1_the_sock_drawer.md

         And it must hold that $\sqrt{1 - 8R(1-R)}$ is an odd number, which requires $1 - 8R(1-R)$ to be a perfect square.

-        We can find values that satisfy these conditions through an iterative approach.
+        We can find values that satisfy these conditions through an iterative approach:

         ```python
-        --8<-- "docs/fifty/snippet/1_the_sock_drawer.py:find_numbers"
+        --8<-- "docs/fifty/snippet/1_the_sock_drawer.py:solution1"
         ```

         Running the above code gives us: